-Although it is easy to focus on the rare birds of the world, the birds that frequent our backyards here in North America are just as fascinating.
+Although it is easy to focus on rare birds of the world, the birds that frequent our backyards here in North America are just as fascinating.

 Read on to discover the top 10 most common birds in North America and learn how they thrive here.